dogasantos/tls-scan-hostgrabber/README.md

 # About TLS-SCAN

-tls-scan (https://github.com/prbinu/tls-scan) is a fantastic tool written by @prbinu that grabs the TLS certificate from a given host (or a list of hosts), parses and produces a ndjson file with all the information taken from the certificate.
+tls-scan (https://github.com/prbinu/tls-scan) is a fantastic tool written by @prbinu that grabs the TLS certificate from a given host (or a list of hosts), parses and produces a ndjson file with all details.

 # About tls-scan-hostgrabber